In-N-Out: the gas cycle from dwarfs to spiral galaxies: Results

 The balance between gas accretion, star formation, and outflows determines the baryonic content of galaxies.
 Therefore, the observed stellar and cold gas masses of galaxies act as a basic constraint on theoretical models.
 Our first step, therefore, is to verify our simulated galaxies' agreement with global $z=0$ trends in the baryonic content of observed galaxies, in particular the stellar mass-halo mass, Tully-Fisher, and mass-metallicity relations.

 The halos in our sample are shown to match the $z=0$ stellar-mass halo-mass relation inferred from abundance matching \citep{Behroozi2013, Moster13, Brook2014} in Figure~\ref{fig:smhm}.
 In order to make an accurate comparison, stellar masses were calculated from simulated photometric observations while halo masses were taken from dark matter-only simulations, as in \citet{Munshi12}.
 The agreement between the simulations and the abundance matching models indicates that the simulated galaxies are able to form the correct mass of stars for their halo mass over the course of their lifetime.
+Note that calculating the stellar masses from photometric observations results in smaller masses than measuring them directly from the simulations \citep{Munshi12}.
+For these galaxies the actual stellar masses (listed in Table 1) are about 1.3 -- 1.4 times the photometrically determined ones.

 Figure~\ref{fig:btf} compares the simulations to the observed baryonic Tully-Fisher relationship from \citet{McGaugh05} (the sum of the stellar and cold gas mass of galaxies as a function of their rotational velocities).
 To ensure a fair comparison to these data, we compute the baryonic mass as the sum of the stellar mass calculated from the galaxies' B-band magnitudes using a mass-to-light ratio determined by the B-V color following\citet{McGaugh05}, together with the HI, $\Hmol$ and HeI gas mass.
 Additionally, the asymptotic velocity, $V_f$, is calculated by fitting either an increasing or decreasing arctangent function to the circular velocities for radii that lay between twice the softening and less than the radius containing 90\% of the cold gas.
 The agreement is excellent over the entire range of overlapping masses.